-The Universal Connector for Use with SAP® ERP component of Universal Agent is used to execute this work on the remote SAP system.
+The Universal Connector for SAP component of Universal Agent is used to execute this work on the remote SAP system.

-Universal Connector operates as a single Universal Agent component on the local system.
+Universal Connector for SAP operates as a single Universal Agent component on the local system.
 It accepts work requests on the local system and communicates directly with the SAP system to carry out those requests (no Universal Agent components are required on the SAP system).